apostrophecms/sanitize-html/README.md

 #### Discard entire content of a disallowed tag

-If you set `disallowedTagsMode` to `completelyDiscard`, disallowed tags and any content they contain are discarded.
+If you set `disallowedTagsMode` to `completelyDiscard`, disallowed tags and any text they contain are discarded.
+This also discards top-level text.
 Any subtags are still included, as long as those individual subtags are allowed.

 ```js
 disallowedTagsMode: 'completelyDiscard'